- Limit of how many Syndicates you can earn points with at once

 All syndicate weapons once received +1000 affinity, will proc the Syndicate specific AoE damage effect.

 No matter which 3-syndicate combination you choose – you are probably always going to miss out on some augmentation warframe mod you might need.
-It’s easier to simply buy this from warframe.market if thats the case in my opinion.
+It’s easier to simply buy this from warframe.market if thats the case.

 Hunted by syndicate enemy faction